ArashUNSW/Cyber_Operation_labs/allLabs/lab1.md

 ## How to Use Copy and Type Options

-This Skillable lab gives you two options for command steps.
+This Skillable lab gives you two options for every command, search term, file path, filename, and template that a student may need to enter.

 ### Copy Option